 THREE NEW CHRISTMAS TUNES, excludive to The Guardian.

 NORAD will be tracking Santa, per usual.
 CNET has a history and behind-the scenes story.

-THE FLAMING LIPS perform "White Christmas" as only they can.
+THE FLAMING LIPS are streaming their 2008 feature film Christmas On Mars in its entirety.
+They also perform "White Christmas" as only they can.

-SUPER FURRY ANIMALS: "The Gift That Keeps Giving."
+SUPER FURRY ANIMALS: "The Keep That Keeps Giving."
 Not to be confused with "The Gift," which is not Christmasey at all.